-- A00 Agency Request as Submitted Agencies build the initial budget in this version which officially ends September 1st. - A01 Agency Request While the Controller's Office finalizes revenues and expenditures for the base year, the Budget Officers review each budget account and work with the agencies on modifications or changes prior to transmission to the LCB's Fiscal Division.
-This phase begins September 1st and ends October 15th. - A02 Items for Special Consideration as Submitted This version will be available for agencies to build decision units for requests that exceed the preapproved level of budget funding but are viewed important enough by the agency to request that special consideration be given by the Governor. - A03 Items for Special Consideration The A02 version is moved into A03.
+- A00 Agency Request as Submitted Agencies build the initial budget in this version which ends on or before September 1st. - A01 Agency Request Budget Officers review each budget account and work with the agencies on modifications or changes prior to transmission to the LCB Fiscal Division.
+This phase begins September 1st and ends on or before October 15th. - A02 Items for Special Consideration as Submitted - This version will be available for agencies to build decision units for requests that exceed the preapproved level of budget funding but are viewed important enough by the agency to request that special consideration be given by the Governor. - A03 Items for Special Consideration The A02 version is moved into A03.
 Similar to A00 and A01 versions, the A03 version will preserve the agencies' original submission.
 The Budget Officer will review and make necessary changes. - G01 Governor Recommends A01 is copied into G01 and is confidential per NRS 353.205(3).
 During this phase, the budget accounts are reviewed for accuracy and changes are made based on decisions by the Governor.
 This budget will not be available to the public until the Governor's State-of-the-State address in January. - L01 Legislatively Approved This is the final phase of the budget process.
 This budget is approved by Legislative Committees and is implemented on the following July 1st after session has ended.